A Plant Infusion Ritual

 1 teaspoon dried herb or 1 tablespoon fresh herb per 8 ounces of water.

 Loose herbs should have room to open once the water reaches them.
-If possible, use a vessel that allows you to see this process.
+Place the plant material into a mug, teapot, or infuser.
+If possible, use a transparent vessel that allows you to witness this process.

 Step 3: Heat the Water

 Bring fresh filtered water to a boil.
-As the kettle heats, the brief waiting period becomes part of the ritual: an intentional pause before the next step of the day.
-Once boiling, allow the water to cool slightly before pouring.
-This protects delicate plant aromatics.
+As it heats, allow the waiting itself to become part of the ritual—an intentional pause before the next step of the day.

 Step 4: Begin the Infusion